-Transforming aging and the way people think about aging by turning affordable senior apartment communities into vibrant centers of learning, wellness and creativity.
+My work: transforming aging by turning affordable senior apartment communities into vibrant centers of creativity.